kirbysayshi/ts-run/README.md

 Execute TypeScript using babel-register and zero-config.
 Uses [preset-env](https://babeljs.io/docs/en/babel-preset-env) to target the currently running version of node, so you don't need to worry about feature support either!

+Keep in mind that Babel does not check types, it simply strips them out and transpiles.

+This package is targeted towards writing either one-off scripts, or tooling scripts for another project.

 # Usage

 ```